 The techUK Migration Group steers our position on immigration, the group is also convened when it is necessary to educate members on political and policy developments, for instance the EU Settlement Scheme.

 techUK’s skills policy works centres around equipping UK talent with the resilience to thrive in the Fourth Industrial Revolution.
 The skills needs of the modern economy require an overhaul of our existing education system, from early years through to lifelong learning.
 At techUK, we are seeking to engage with stakeholders across the skills landscape to ensure the UK’s education system is fit for purpose in the Fourth Industrial Revolution.

-Required Outcome: The Skills and Diversity and Council, which is an elected body of senior individuals who seek to promote this agenda across our member organisations and to the wider skills and diversity community, will organise workshops, events and other meetings to develop networks and provide forums for senior individuals within techUK membership to discuss and collaborate on these issues.
+The techUK Skills and Diversity Council is an elected body of senior individuals who seek to promote this agenda across our member organisations and to the wider skills and diversity community.